-BL1 is Bolton Metropolitan Boroughs single biggest postcode, it incorporates several residential areas and, of course, the town centre.
-Cardwells Letting Agents Bolton have been successfully letting houses in BL1 for over 30 years.
-The area contains approximately 26,997 households with a population of about 63,209 (2011 census).
+BL1 is Bolton Metropolitan Boroughs single biggest postcode, it incorporates several residential areas and of course the town centre.
+Cardwells Letting Agents Bolton have been successfully letting houses in BL1 since 1982.

 Significant areas within the postcode district

 Bolton is a beautiful town which is consistently popular with people looking to let property.
 Cardwells are synonymous with the property market in Bolton and are proud to have served the community of Bolton and called it our home since 1982.
 If you are looking for a letting agent in Bolton Cardwells are here for you.

 A former mill town that was at the forefront of the cotton industry since the industrial revolution, Bolton is where Crompton’s Spinning Mule was invented – this became an essential tool in the production of cotton.
 In around 1929 there were approximately 216 cotton mills and 29 bleach and dye works in Bolton.
 Now a great number of the beautiful and historical mills of the period have been converted to high quality residential developments like those at Valley Mill, Brook Mill, Barrowdene House and the Holden Mill development on Blackburn Road, Sharples.
 They retain many of the stunning period features yet have been tastefully modernised to encompass the best of modern living.
 Cardwells are successful letting agents in Bolton and greatly experienced in letting these types of properties.